Getting startedHow-to guideStrategy builderSupported elementsChangelogFAQ

 • Mid (High + Low) / 2 – midpoint of the candle range

-• OHLC Average (Open + High + Low + Close) / 4 – full candle average
+• OHLC Average (Open + High + Low + Close) / 4 – full candle average of the entire candle

 Example: